 Creation of a Joint Venture in India.

-After more than 35 years in the company FAVIER TPL, including 25 years in the management, Nicole and Michel leave place to the fourth generation.
+After more than 35 years in the company, including 25 years at the head, Nicole and Michel get retired and leave place to the fourth generation.
 Mathieu becomes the new director of FAVIER TPL.

-The production located in Bertignat increases the area of his braiding workshops of 1500m2.
+The production plant located in Bertignat increases the area of his braiding workshops of 1500m2.

-Following the recruitment, three years earlier, of a Quality Anticipation and Strategic Monitoring manager, the company received ISO 9001: 2000 certification.
+Following the recruitment, three years earlier, of a Quality Anticipation and Strategic Monitoring manager, the company gets ISO 9001: 2000 certification.

-The company directed part of its operations to composite braiding, both by purchasing a machine specially designed for this type of production and by signing a partnership with a manufacturer of carbon thread.
+The company orientates a part of its operations to composite braiding, both by purchasing a machine specially designed for this type of production and by signing a partnership with a manufacturer of carbon yarn.

 Acquisition of ISO 9002 certification after a three-year period of bringing up to standard.

-Marcel Favier retired and was replaced by his son Michel, whereas Jean-Claude took over responsibility for production and quality.
-Nicole Favier, Michel’s wife, looked after the accounts.
+Marcel Favier gets retired and is replaced by his son Michel, whereas Jean-Claude takes over responsibility for production and quality.
+Nicole Favier, Michel’s wife, is in charge of the accountancy.

 1974 - 1975

-Jean-Claude, his second son, joined the company.
-He took control of the Ribeyre site and Michel the Bertignat site.
+Jean-Claude, his second son, joins the company.
+He takes control of Ribeyre site and Michel of Bertignat site.

-Tresses et Plastiques du Livradois (TPL) was formed.
+Tresses et Plastiques du Livradois (TPL) is founded.

-The family business was split in two: the braiding part remained in Ribeyre while the other part, which was to become the product varnishing and finishing factory, was moved to Bertignat in a former convent school (see photo) where Marcel Favier went to school.
+The family business is split in two: the braiding part remains in Ribeyre while the other part, which is to become the product varnishing and finishing factory, moves to Bertignat in a former convent school (see photo) where Marcel Favier went to school.

-Marcel Favier extended the existing buildings and bought machines.
+Marcel Favier extends the existing buildings and buys machines.

-For the requirements of the market, he went into weaving glass yarn, still as a sub-contractor.
+For the requirements of the market, he goes into braiding glass yarn, still as a sub-contractor.

-At the age of 63, Eugène Sauvade went into the production of new products such as rayon-based insulating sleeving and worked as a sub-contractor for a single client.
+At the age of 63, Eugène Sauvade goes into the production of new products such as rayon-based insulating sleeving and works as a sub-contractor for a single customer.

-Thanks to the mill, he also had the benefit of the energy provided by the water to power the machines and to generate current to light the workshops.
+Thanks to the mill, he also has the benefit of the energy provided by the water to power the machines and to generate current to light the workshops.

-He had 2,000 spindles and produced mainly flat braid, shoe laces, S-twill, brace ties, etc. that he produced as a sub-contractor.
+He has 2,000 carriers and produces mainly flat braid, shoe laces, S-twill, brace ties, etc. that he produces as a sub-contractor.